abdijabar96/aiexam/replit.md

 ## Overview
 This is an AI-powered tutoring application designed for the Kenyan 8-4-4 secondary school curriculum (Forms 1-4).
 The app uses Google's Gemini AI to answer questions about various subjects including History, Business Studies, Biology, Chemistry, Mathematics, English, and Kiswahili.

+**Access Control**: The application requires a one-time access code to use.
+Administrators can generate and manage these codes through the admin panel.

 ## Project Architecture

 ### Technology Stack